intCoco/ft_transcendence/README.md

     chuchard -> Tech Game Designer, responsible for the game logic, gameplay mechanics, and Pong implementation.

-    bboussad -> Frontend developer, responsible for the UI, UX, and client-side interactions.
+    bboussad -> Project Manager & Fullstack developer, responsible for the UI, UX, and client-side interactions and handke some connection with the back.

-    aldalmas: Backend & Infrastructure Developer, responsible for authentication, database, API, WebSockets, and Docker infrastructure.
+    aldalmas: Project owner & Backend & Infrastructure Developer, responsible for authentication, database, WebSockets, and Docker infrastructure.

     nihamdan: N/A